Re-calibrated against the latest models, every quarter

 One answer.
 Score it against your team, not a generic rubric.

 Drag the dials to match how your team works.
-The same answer, re-scored live — because what fits a ship-fast team is wrong for one that gates every deploy.
+The same answer gets re-scored live, because a response that fits a ship-fast team is wrong for one that gates every deploy.

 Your team's style